-- Entry Features.
-Structures depicting the name and/or the logo for the Three Rivers 7.2.1 may be allowed at the PUD's major access points along PUD frontage along SR 200/SR A1A a well as Edwards Road.
-These features serve as the primary identifiers of Three Rivers.
+- 7.2.1 Entry Features.
+Structures depicting the name and/or the logo for Tributarythe Three Rivers may be allowed at the PUD's major access points along PUD frontage along CR 200/SR A1A, as well as Edwards Road.
+These features serve as the primary identifiers of TributaryThree Rivers.
 They may constitute a tower building, flanking walls, or a monument, along with appropriate landscaping, gives them visual importance not shared by simply placing a sign in front of the development.
 The Entry Features may not exceed fifty (50) feet in height, excluding decorative finials, and may have up to one-hundred (100) square feet of ADA.
 These signs shall be located outside right-of-way and situated so as not to interfere with driver/pedestrian line of sight.
 Any or all entry features including landscape shall not impact any water and sewer utility infrastructure in terms of operability and maintenance.
 The developer shall provide a minimum 7.5 feet separation distance from such structures with proposed water and sewer mains.
 There may also be entrance features such as waterfalls, architectural features or landscaped areas at the entrances to the property at external points of entry.
 If project identification signage is part of a building element, the height of the signage shall be as governed by fascia signage allowances but shall be allowed to be 150 square feet of ADA per allowable sign. - 7.2.2 Commercial Ground Sign.
 Pole, double post, monument, and similar type of signs that denote the name of the business, amenity, or use and include street address.
 These signs shall be located near the business or use's access drive(s).
 All such street address numbers shall be visible and legible from the street or road right-of-way.
-Such numbers shall be a minimum of three (3) inches in height and one and one-half $(1\frac{1}{2})$ inches in width.
+Such numbers shall be a minimum of three (3) inches in height and one and one-half (11⁄2) inches in width.
 Street address numbers shall be excluded from the calculation of ADA.
 Adjacent on-premises ground signs shall be separated by a distance at least equal to the width of the two signs added together.
 Commercial signage along A1A/S.R.
-200 and Edwards Road shall comply with the signage requirements of Section 5.6.12 of this document.
+200 and Edwards Road shall comply with the signage requirements of Section 5.6.12 of this document. - Commercial uses with less than 100 feet of street frontage may have one (1) Commercial Ground Sign no more than twenty-five (25) feet in height with a maximum ADA of 150 square feet. - Commercial uses with between 100 and 200 feet of street frontage may have two (2) Commercial Ground Signs no more than twenty-five (25) feet in height with a maximum ADA of 150 square feet each. - 3) Commercial uses with between 200 and 500 feet of street frontage may have three (3) Commercial Ground Signs no more than twenty-five (25) feet in height.
+One shall be limited to a maximum ADA of 100 square feet and the other two may have a maximum ADA of 150 square feet each.